 High Risk Obstetric Anaesthetic Clinic

-Dr Renate Wendler, Dr Frank Schroeder & Dr Sarah Hammond
+Dr Renate Wendler, Dr Karen Light & Dr Sarah Hammond

 The High-Risk Obstetric Anaesthetic Clinic at St George’s Hospital provides a service to women with medical disorders and/or potential anaesthesia-related problems during late pregnancy, delivery or the post-partum period.
 This weekly outpatient clinic aims to:

 give advice and assess patients with previous or anticipated anaesthesia-related problems regarding analgesia and anaesthesia during labour and childbirth.

 provide anaesthetic advice for women with medical disorders, always in close co-operation with obstetricians and other medical specialists in a multidisciplinary setting at St George’s Hospital.
 This may also include pre-conception counselling.

 prevent complications and maternal deaths by regular medical, obstetric and anaesthetic assessments, risk stratification and the provision of robust management plans for the antenatal and delivery period.